NAD+ (Nicotinamide Adenine Dinucleotide)

 Epigenetic Regulation – Sirtuin-dependent deacetylases utilize NAD+ to influence chromatin structure and gene expression.

-Mitochondrial Function – Essential for electron-transport-chain activity and oxidative energy production.
+Mitochondria– Essential for electron-transport-chain activity and oxidative energy production.

 Autophagy & Proteostasis – Supports cellular recycling and protein-quality control pathways under metabolic stress.